-Leah Boustan is a Professor of Economics at Princeton University, where she is also a faculty associate of the Industrial Relations Section.
+Leah Boustan is a Professor of Economics at Princeton University, where she also serves as the Director of the Industrial Relations Section.
 Her research lies at the intersection between economic history and labor economics.
-Her book, Competition in the Promised Land: Black Migrants in Northern Cities and Labor Markets (Princeton University Press, 2016) examines the effect of the Great Black Migration from the rural south during and after World War II.
-Her recent work has been on the mass migration from Europe to the United States in the late nineteenth and early twentieth centuries.
+Her first book, Competition in the Promised Land: Black Migrants in Northern Cities and Labor Markets (Princeton University Press, 2016) examines the effect of the Great Black Migration from the rural south during and after World War II.
+Her recent work, including her forthcoming book Streets of Gold: America's Untold Story of Immigrant Success (PublicAffairs 2022), is on the mass migration from Europe to the United States in the late nineteenth and early twentieth centuries.

 Professor Boustan is co-director of the Development of the American Economy Program at the National Bureau of Economic Research.
-She also serves as co-editor at the Journal of Urban Economics and on the editorial board of the American Economic Review and the Journal of Economic Perspectives.
-Professor Boustan was named an Alfred P. Sloan Research Fellow in 2012 and was a Research Fellow at the Straus Institute at the NYU School of Law in 2013.
+She also serves as co-editor at the American Economic Journal: Applied Economics.
+Professor Boustan was named an Alfred P. Sloan Research Fellow in 2012 and won the IZA Young Labor Economists Award in 2019.